 There was a small advert in the Nation this week for a private placement to raise Kshs 600 million ($7.5 million) as investments in the public service vehicle (PSV) transport business.

-The promoters, PSV Investments, say they have already investment in PSV’s commonly known as matatu’s through transport companies, savings & credit societies (SACCO’s), and individual owners.
-They are selling 6 million shares at 100 shillings each, with a minimum investment of 5,000 (~$62) for individuals and 100,000 (~$1,250) for institutions, and the Vice Chairman is Dickson Mbugua who’s often on TV defending the Matatu Industry as an official and a spokesman.
+The promoters, PSV Investments, say they have already invested in PSV’s, commonly known as matatu’s, through transport companies, savings & credit societies (SACCO’s), and individual owners.
+They are selling 6 million shares at 100 shillings each, with a minimum investment of 5,000 (~$62) for individuals and 100,000 (~$1,250) for institutions, and the Vice Chairman is Dickson Mbugua who’s often on TV defending the Matatu industry as an official and a spokesman.
 It opened on May 17 and closes on July 3.

 The PSV business is one which has had difficulty getting organized investments because if the poor reputation of the business.
 This is because of the reckless driving habits of drivers, gangs involved in management, insurance claims & losses.